About the Event

 About

-As New York accelerates its clean energy transition, the connection between energy systems, policy, and public health is more important than ever.
+As New York accelerates its clean energy transition, the connection among energy systems, policy, and public health is more important than ever.
 This panel brings together leaders from the New York State Energy Research and Development Authority (NYSERDA), the New York Independent System Operator (NYISO), and National Grid to explore how smart energy planning can drive environmental and health benefits across the state.
 Topics include expanding access to renewables, cutting emissions, and preparing our energy infrastructure for climate impacts.
 Don’t miss this timely conversation about the policies and innovations helping to power a healthier, more resilient New York.

 Jason Benitez |